hamiller/tracker-search-provider/README.md

 ## Description
-When in overview mode of gnome-shell, everytime you enter a string, the shell displays found results for you.
+When in overview mode of gnome-shell, every time you enter a string, the shell displays found results for you.
 This can be programs, contacts etc.
 This extension displays the results, which the tracker framework delivers - obviously, you need a working tracker framework (https://wiki.gnome.org/Projects/Tracker).